MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

   - Must be enclosed in double quotes (**"**) if the text contains trailing or leading whitespace.
   - When enclosed in double quotes, if the value contains double quotes, use two double quotes to escape them (see `displayFolder` property in the code example above).

 - **Boolean properties** can be set by using standard key/value pair syntax, like with the `'isAvailableInMdx'` property in the previous example.
 They can also be set by using a shortcut syntax where only the property name is declared and `true` is implied.
-See, for example, the 'isHidden' property in the previous examplee.
+See, for example, the 'isHidden' property in the previous example.

 #### Named object references